Arya Stark: Season 1

-Arya accompanies her father Ned and her sister Sansa to King's Landing.
-Before their departure, Arya's half-brother Jon Snow gifts Arya a sword which she dubs "Needle".
-On the Kingsroad, Arya is sparring with a butcher's boy, Mycah, when Sansa's betrothed Prince Joffrey Baratheon attacks Mycah, prompting Arya's direwolf Nymeria to bite Joffrey.
-Arya shoos Nymeria away so she is not killed, but is furious when Sansa later refuses to support her version of events.
-Mycah is later killed by Joffrey's bodyguard Sandor "The Hound" Clegane, earning him Arya's hatred.
-Ned arranges for Arya to have sword lessons with the Braavosi Syrio Forel, who later defends her from Ser Meryn Trant after Joffrey ascends to the throne and kills the Stark household.
-Arya flees the Red Keep, accidentally killing a stable boy in her escape, hiding out as a beggar in the streets of King's Landing.
-Ned is eventually taken to the Great Sept of Baelor to face judgment; he spots Arya in the crowd, and alerts the Night's Watch recruiter Yoren to her presence.
+Arya accompanies her father, Ned Stark, and her sister, Sansa, to King's Landing.
+Before their departure, Arya's half-brother, Jon Snow, gifts Arya a sword, which she dubs "Needle".
+On the Kingsroad, Arya is sparring with a butcher's boy, Mycah, when Sansa's betrothed, Prince Joffrey Baratheon, attacks Mycah, prompting Arya's direwolf, Nymeria, to bite Joffrey.
+Arya shoos Nymeria away so she is not killed but is furious when Sansa later refuses to support her version of events.
+Mycah is later killed by Joffrey's bodyguard, Sandor "the Hound" Clegane, earning him Arya's hatred.
+Ned arranges for Arya to have sword lessons with the Braavosi Syrio Forel, who later defends her from Ser Meryn Trant when Joffrey ascends the Iron Throne—after his father is slain while hunting—and kills the Stark household.
+Arya flees the Red Keep, accidentally killing a stable boy in her escape, and hides out as a beggar in the streets of King's Landing.
+Ned is eventually taken to the Great Sept of Baelor to face 'judgment'; he spots Arya in the crowd and alerts the Night's Watch recruiter Yoren to her presence.
 Yoren prevents Arya from witnessing Ned's execution and has her pose as a boy, "Arry", to avoid detection as she joins Yoren's recruits traveling north to Castle Black.

 Season 2

-The recruits are attacked by Lannister soldiers under Ser Amory Lorch, who have been ordered by Cersei Lannister to kill Robert Baratheon's bastard Gendry, who is part of the party.
-Needle is confiscated by a soldier, Polliver, who uses it to kill Arya's friend Lommy Greenhands (who Arya later claims is Gendry).
-The recruits are taken to Harrenhal, where Tywin Lannister recognises Arya is a girl instead of a boy and takes her as his cupbearer.
-Jaqen offers to kill three people for Arya as reward for saving his life and those of his cellmates during the attack; Arya picks Harrenhal's torturer The Tickler and Ser Amory.
-When Arya is unable to have Tywin killed before his departure, she has Jaqen help her, Gendry and her friend Hot Pie escape.
-Jaqen offers to take Arya to Braavos to join the Faceless Men assassin guild, and although she declines he gives her an iron coin that will allow her to obtain passage to Braavos.
+House Lannister soldiers under Ser Amory Lorch, ordered by Cersei Lannister to kill Robert Baratheon's bastard, Gendry, attack the North-bound party.
+Needle is confiscated by a soldier named Polliver, who uses it to kill Arya's friend Lommy Greenhands (who Arya later claims is Gendry).
+The recruits are taken to Harrenhal, where Tywin Lannister recognises that Arya is a girl instead of a boy and takes her as his cupbearer.
+Jaqen offers to kill three people for Arya as a reward for saving his life and those of his cellmates during the attack; Arya picks Harrenhal's torturer, "the Tickler", and Ser Amory.
+When Arya is unable to have Tywin killed before his departure, she has Jaqen help her, Gendry, and her friend Hot Pie escape.
+Jaqen offers to take Arya to Braavos to join the Faceless Men assassin guild, and though she declines, he gives her an iron coin that will allow her to obtain passage there.